burongtz/api-client/README.md

 # api-client
-Basic Trait to use in with Guzzle
+Basic Trait to use with Guzzle